Baltic Centre for Contemporary Art: Management

-In November 2007, Doroshenko left the gallery to head up the PinchukArtCentre in Kiev, Ukraine.
+In November 2007, Doroshenko left the gallery to head up the PinchukArtCentre in Kyiv, Ukraine.
 He stated that he believed he had made Baltic a more "approachable and visitor friendly place."
 However, Design Week reported that there were claims that Doroshenko did not deliver the expected "international programme of artistic excellence."
 Additionally, staff at the centre had complained about his "intolerable" and "bullying" management style.
 Godfrey Worsdale, founding director of the Middlesbrough Institute of Modern Art, was appointed as director of Baltic in 2008.
 Worsdale oversaw the 10 year anniversary of Baltic and the hosting of the Turner Prize in 2011.
 He was awarded an honorary degree from Northumbria University in 2012 in recognition for his work on contemporary art after being on the judging panel for the Turner Prize.
 He departed in 2015 to take up a new post as director of the Henry Moore Foundation.
 Sarah Munro MBE became director in November 2015.
 She was previously artistic director of Tramway in Glasgow and head of arts for Glasgow Life.